 (A)Ear ly one morn in’ the sun was shin in’, (G)I was soon to lay in’ in bed,

-We (G)Her folks, they said our lives as to geth er I a (A)sure was gon na be rough.
+We (G)Her folks, they said our lives to geth er I a (A)sure was gon na be rough.

-They (A)nev er did like while Ma ma’s (G)home made dress, Pa pa’s (D)bank book was n’t big e nough.
+They (A)nev er did like Ma ma’s (G)home made dress, Pa pa’s (D)bank book was n’t big e nough.

 (G)tan gled (D)up in blue.